Online Notepad Comparison: Best Alternatives Compared

 Simple Editor

-A clean plain-text notepad with autosave, live word and character counts, find & replace, dark mode, fullscreen, and .txt download.
+A clean plain-text notepad with autosave, a live word counter and character counter, find & replace, dark mode, fullscreen, and .txt download.

 Advanced Editor